Lingula (brachiopod): Ecology

 Lingula inhabits a vertical burrow in soft sediments, with the front face upward near the surface of the sea bed.
 The cilia on the lophophore create a current through the mantle cavity, which ensures the supply of food particles and oxygen.
 Although Lingula is one of the most euryhaline brachiopods, it tolerates only moderate salinity variations (down to about half seawater salt concentration) and is optimally marine.

 Cuisine

+Lingula anatina sold as shellfish in a marketplace in Hagonoy, Philippines.

 It is eaten in various parts of the world, such as Vietnam.
 Because they live in mud, they first need to be cleansed in fresh water.
 The most popular part is the stalk, which is crunchy to eat.
 They are also fermented.